 Today we start with a transfer to Modane, across the Maurienne Valley.
 From the small ski resort of Val Frejus, we’ll begin an easy and scenic ascent toward the open col of Vallee Etroite.
 From our vantage point in this narrow valley at the foot of Mount Thabor, a borderland area that retains a strong Italian flavor, there are glorious views of the summits of the Vanoise region.

 Our descent takes us along wild streams and through alpine meadows to the huts of the Vallee Etoite.
 From here we’ll continue over the Col des Thures and down to the luminous Vallee de la Claree.
 We spend tonight in Nevache.

-The next morning, we take short transfer to Villard St Pancrace, then hike into Queyras National Park.
+The next morning, we transfer to Villard St Pancrace, then hike into Queyras National Park.
 Famous for its dramatic rock formations and beautiful meadows, we’ll marvel at the towering spires cutting above the trees.
 Our hike begins in the hamlet of Chalets des Ayes, and continues up a forested stream to a summer farming region just beneath the Col des Ayes.

 In the afternoon, we make our way up to the exquisite hamlet of Clapeyto and enjoy a breathtaking view of the valley below.
 We’ll continue down to the village of Brunissard, then transfer to St Veran for the evening.

 Day 5: 13.5 miles, 7.5 hours, 3,669′ gain/loss

 Day 6: 8 miles, 6.5 hours, 3,336′ gain/loss